 Switching detectors won't fix that.
 If your text triggers Winston AI at 99.98% claimed accuracy, it's going to trigger most other serious detectors too.
 The detector isn't the problem.
 The statistical patterns in your text are the problem.

 This is where UndetectedGPT enters the picture.
 It's not a detector alternative.
-It's a detection *solution*.
+It's a detection solution.
 Instead of measuring how AI-like your text is, it rewrites the patterns that detectors look for.
 Perplexity gets adjusted.
 Burstiness gets varied.
 Sentence structures shift to match natural human writing rhythms.
-The Perkins et al. (2024) study found that dedicated humanization tools reduced detector accuracy by far more than the 17.4% average drop from basic paraphrasing.
+The Perkins et al. (2024) study found that basic adversarial edits alone cut average detector accuracy from 39.5% to 17.4%, and dedicated humanization tools push bypass rates far higher still.
 The result?
 Text that Winston AI, and every other major detector, reads as human.

-At $19.99/month (Starter plan), UndetectedGPT gives you the highest bypass rate in the category (96%) instead of paying to detect.
+At $19.99/month (Plus plan), UndetectedGPT gives you the highest bypass rate in the category (96.2%) instead of paying to detect.
 Rather than spending $18/month on Winston AI to measure the problem, you spend $19.99/month to solve it.
 And there's a free tier so you can verify the results before you spend anything.

 Pros